will4381/relative-protocol/README.md

   - File → Add Package Dependencies…
   - Enter URL: `https://github.com/will4381/relative-protocol`
   - Choose the latest release tag (v1.0 or newer)
-  - Add products you need: `RelativeProtocolCore` and/or `RelativeProtocolTunnel`
+  - Add products you need: `RelativeProtocolCore`, `RelativeProtocolHost`, and/or `RelativeProtocolTunnel`

 - Package.swift